 SCLC is a fast-growing cancer that accounts for about 10% to 15% of all lung cancers.
 It has two general types, which include:

-Smoking tobacco is the major risk factor for developing small cell lung cancer.
+Smoking tobacco is the #1 leading factor in developing small cell lung cancer.

 RMCC understands that the information surrounding the types of lung cancer can be a lot to process.
 Know that we are here to answer any questions you may have about lung cancer in general or your individual situation.